BEST Tools for Online Learning

 Educator Tools for Your Online Teaching Efforts

-- Learning Ally – Whether your students do it with their eyes or their ears, they’re still reading.
+• Learning Ally – Whether your students do it with their eyes or their ears, they’re still reading.
 Audio books help students with learning differences become better learners.
-Find the books they love and let them get started reading using Learning Ally’s FREE app called Link.
+Find the books they love and let them get started reading using Learning Ally’s FREE audio books.

-- Camtasia 2019 Essential Training 2019: The Basics – Complete e-learning and screencast creation suite allowing for capture and edit of videos.
+• Camtasia Essential Training 2020: The Basics – Complete e-learning basics and screencast creation suite allowing for capture and edit of videos.

 Parent Tools for Your Online Teaching Efforts

-- FREE Audio Stories for Kids from Audible – FREE stories to stream on your desktop, laptop, phone, or tablet.
+• FREE Audio Stories for Kids from Audible – Access FREE audio stories you can stream via your desktop, laptop, phone, or tablet.
 Easily explore the collection.
-Select a title.
-Start listening.
-Yes, it’s that easy.
+Select a title, and start listening.
+Yes, it’s that easy!
+(Some selections may have a FREE 30-day trial.)

 Student Tools for Your Online Learning Efforts